 You can benefit from energy-efficient financing whether you're buying, selling, refinancing, or remodeling a home.
 If you're shopping for an energy-efficient home, an energy-efficient mortgage (EEM) can help you qualify for a more expensive home.
-The EEM takes into account lower utility costs, so you can afford a slightly larger mortgage payment.
+The EEM considers lower energy costs to allow borrowers to afford a slightly larger mortgage payment.

 Energy-Efficient Financing Programs

 Before looking for efficiency financing, first determine if you qualify for the U.S. Department of Energy's (DOE) Weatherization Assistance Program or another program that will cover the cost of improvements.

 If energy efficiency options are right for you, you can apply for energy-efficient financing through a government-insured or conventional loan program.
 Some states have programs specifically for their residents -- contact your state energy office for information.